Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Wideband Beamforming

-Due to the above mentioned effects, the wideband beamforming suffers from beam squint loss even under a successful beam alignment.
-The effective wideband beam gain is the maximum value of the beam patterns' intersection at all frequencies, which is given by
+Due to the frequency-wideband effect, the signal at edge frequency suffers from performance loss even under a successful beam alignment.
+As a result, the minimum beam gain over $ \left[ {{f_c} - \frac{B}{2},{f_c} + \frac{B}{2}} \right]$ is given by

-Thus, the maximum beam squint loss can be written as $1 - {A_f}({\varphi _{\max }})$, in which $\varphi _{\max }$ is the maximum beam angle.
-When the beam patterns at the highest and the lowest frequency are totally split, the wideband beam gain is zero.
-To tackle this problem, there are several approaches to enhance the beam gain, such as increasing the beams in the codebook \cite{bs4}, using subprocessors for different frequency groups \cite{bs5}, using the TTD hardwares \cite{bs6}, and etc.
+Accordingly, the beam squint loss can be written as $1 - {A_f}({\varphi _{\max }})$, in which $\varphi _{\max }$ is the maximum beam deflection.
+When the beam patterns at the highest and the lowest frequencies are splitting, the minimum beam gain is zero.